Hôtel de la Chambre

 The Hôtel de la Chambre des Députés (Hall of the Chamber of Deputies) is the meeting place of the Luxembourgish national legislature, the Chamber of Deputies, in Luxembourg City, in southern Luxembourg.

-It is located on the Krautmaart, an irregularly shaped street in the Ville Haute, the historic heart of the city.
+It is located on the Krautmaart (Rue du Marché-aux-Herbes), an irregularly shaped street in the Ville Haute, the historic heart of the city.
 Adjacent to the Chamber is the Grand Ducal Palace, the official residence of the Grand Duke of Luxembourg, to which it has a direct link via a gangway built in the 19th century and expanded since.

 Due to the Hôtel's location, 'Krautmaart' has become a metonym for the Chamber of Deputies itself.

 History

 Until 1860, the Chamber of Deputies had no regular meeting place, variably holding sessions in the Grand Ducal Palace, Luxembourg City Hall, and the Hôtel du Gouvernement.
 For a period after the promulgation of Luxembourg's constitution in 1848, the Chamber met in a primary school in Ettelbruck, in the north of the country.
 By the late 1850s, this was becoming untenable, and to restore the Grand Ducal Palace to the use of the Grand Ducal Family, plans were laid for the construction of a dedicated home for the Chamber in 1857 by Antoine Hartmann.
 Construction began on 27 July 1858, and the building was inaugurated on 30 October 1860, upon the opening of a new parliamentary session.